Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: Introduction

-In view of the properties of the T-shaped DQDs and MBSs, we consider that quantum transport through the T-shaped DQD structure with side-coupled MBSs is certain to exhibit abundant and interesting results.
+In view of the properties of the T-shaped DQDs and MBSs, we consider that quantum transport through the T-shaped DQD structure with the side-coupled MBS is certain to display abundant and interesting results.
 This expectation has obtained the first-step verification\cite{Weymann}.
-Following this research progress, in this work we aim to investigate the transport behaviors in the T-shaped DQD system with one MBS coupling laterally to the QD in the main channel.
+Following this research progress, in the present work we aim to investigate the transport behaviors in the T-shaped DQD system with one MBS coupling laterally to the QD in the main channel.
 The calculation results show that the side-coupled QD still play its important role in governing the transport property, regardless of the presence of the MBS.
-To be concrete, when the level of the side-coupled QD is consistent with the energy zero point, the MBS will decouple from the T-shaped DQDs and makes zero contribution to the conductance spectrum.
+To be concrete, when the level of the side-coupled QD is consistent with the energy zero point, the MBS decouples from the T-shaped DQDs and makes zero contribution to the conductance spectrum.
 Otherwise, the linear conductance exhibits different properties according to the inter-MBS coupling manners.
-In the case of MZM, its magnitude keeps equal to $e^2\over 2h$ when the level of the side-coupled QD departs from the energy zero point.
+In the absence of inter-MBS coupling, its magnitude keeps equal to $e^2\over 2h$ when the level of the side-coupled QD departs from the energy zero point.
 However, once the inter-MBS coupling appears, it is always the same as the MBS-absent case.